JurajBurian/JurajBurian.github.io/content/posts/Hugo-diagrams.md

 Well, actually, I must correct myself - Hugo does support Goat diagrams natively!

-In this article, I'll explore various ways to render diagrams in Hugo, including PlantUML and Mermaid, with practical examples.
+In this article, I'll explore various ways to render diagrams in Hugo, including PlantUML, Mermaid and Diagon.

 The repository of my blog is available [here](https://github.com/JurajBurian/JurajBurian.github.io).

 ## Goat diagrams
 Supported out of the box by Hugo.
 Here is an example: